 Dr. Rohant said these medications have been studied in a variety of different trials with diverse patients — and when it comes to systolic heart failure, they’ve been shown to reduce mortality and hospitalizations.

-Generally, systolic heart failure is better understood than diastolic heart failure.
+Generally, this type of heart failure is better understood than diastolic heart failure.
 And advances in treatment mean that more drastic interventions (implants, surgeries, transplants) are incorporated later in the treatment process than they used to be.

 Diastolic heart failure

-When your left heart ventricle has stiffened and can’t relax between beats, that’s diastolic heart failure.
+In diastolic heart failure, the left heart ventricle has stiffened and can’t relax between beats.
 It’s also called heart failure with preserved ejection fraction (HFpEF).
 People with this condition can have a normal EF— meaning the percentage of available blood that it’s pumping out is normal.
 But the amount of blood being pumped is less because a heart that’s not relaxing between beats isn’t completely filling up with blood before each beat.

 Dr. Rohant explained that many other conditions can sometimes mimic heart failure.
 So, to determine if a patient’s heart failure is diastolic, doctors will look at things like a patient’s weight, history of hypertension, history of irregular heart rhythm, age, cardiac lab work and some echocardiographic measurements.
 If these other factors indicate the patient’s heart has stiffened, then the issue may in fact be diastolic.